-Art&Soul is currently NOT ACCEPTING applications for the Spring 2021 Kefalonia Greece Artist Residency because of the continued spread of Covid-19 and lack of a proven and available vaccination for ourselves, our artists, and our community.
-Please check back at a later date when we hope to again provide a safe and creative art experience for all…we sure hope it will be soon!
+Art&Soul is currently NOT ACCEPTING applications for the Spring 2021 Kefalonia Greece Artist Residency because of the continued spread of Covid-19 and limited availability of vaccinations for ourselves, our artists, and our communities.
+Please check back at a later date when we hope to again provide a safe and creative art experience for all…we sure hope it will be in 2022!

 Greek Island Artist Residency in Kefalonia